• Home

 However, Weldon Flat tools do have their disadvantages.
 Weldon-style endmill holders by their design push the cutter off centre which creates runout and can drastically reduce tool life.
 Tool Balancing (or imbalance) can also be a problem.

-Standard Weldon Flat vs Advanced Performance Weldon Flat
+Fullerton Tool offers both Standard Weldon Flat and Advanced Performance Weldon Flat

 At Fullerton Tool they have 2 types of Weldon Flats available - the Standard Weldon Flat and the Advanced Performance Weldon Flat.